 Metal flashing or roof cement is installed in the areas where shingles meet wall and chimneys to prevent leaks.
 One way to tell that it’s time to replace your roof is if you notice cracks in your flashing or cement, or if the flashing begins to lift away or even rust.
 This is also true of any damage to your plumbing vent boots too.

-You may be considering only repaired your leak rather than replacing your entire roof.
+You may be only considering a roof leak repair rather than replacing it with a new roof.
 This would be a mistake!
 Spot repairs only undermine the integrity of your roof by the time your roof is old enough to replace.
 That’s because the shingles become so brittle that the very act of repairing a leak will damage your brittle shingles.

 Additionally, if you go the route of adding a second layer of shingles on top of a roof in need of repair you’re making your roof hold more weight than it’s designed to hold, which can have unintended negative consequences, and you’re also creating an ideal environment for mold and algae growth.